Crawling In Vomits (1988)

 riff flows underneath a couple chaotic lead solos.

 The demo approaches the end with "Cadaverous Odour".
-This one opens with a fairly catchy
+This one opens with a fairly

-followed by the sounds of someone vomiting.
+This is then followed by the sounds of someone vomiting.
 It is actually pretty sickening to hear.

-Crawling In Vomits is essential for any fan of Treblinka / early Tiamat and
+Crawling In Vomits is essential for any fan of Treblinka / early Tiamat

-is one of the better demos to come out of Sweden, around this time.
+and is one of the better demos to come out of Sweden, around this time.
 This is highly recommended.

 (14 May 2009)

-Treblinka's second demo, The Sign of
+Treblinka's second demo, The Sign

-the Pentagram, was released in March 1989.
+of the Pentagram, was released in March 1989.
 This recording was another important step for the evolution of this band

 and showed them getting closer to the sound that they would possess on Sumerian Cry,

 under the name Tiamat.
-At a time when Black Metal was not so popular, as even Bathory was moving into uncharted territory,
+At a time when black metal was not so popular, as even Bathory was moving into uncharted territory,

 this Swedish band was keeping the black flame of burning through the unholy night.